YohannPeltier/YohannPeltier_7_01102021/README.md

 ### `assets`

-The asset directory contains images upload by users
+The asset directory contains images upload by users.

 ### `static`